fintelia/skyrender/README.md

 Setting even smaller values for expoure will make the Milky Way more visible but causes the stars to get overexposed.

+The orientation of the cubemap is arranged so that the +Y axis points towards Polaris.

 # License

 Skyrender is dual licensed under MIT and Apache 2.0 licenses; you may pick either at your option.
 The cubemaps themselves may be used under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).